Recently, my parents downsized their home to a smaller house.

 People buy larger homes for a number of reasons:

 - They receive a promotion and raise at work.

 - They are convinced by a realtor that they can afford it.

 - They hope to impress others.

 - They think a large home is the home of their dreams.

 The mantra of the culture again comes calling, “buy as much and as big as possible.”
-They believe the lie and choose to buy a large home only because that’s “what you are supposed to do” when you start making money… you buy nice, big stuff.
+They believe the lie and choose to buy a large home only because that’s “what you are supposed to do” when you start making money… you buy nice big stuff.

-- Less environmental impact.
-A smaller home requires less resources to build and less resources to maintain.
+- Smaller homes have a smaller environmental impact.
+They require fewer resources to build and maintain.
 And that benefits all of us.

-Your home is a very personal decision that weighs in a large number of factors that can’t possibly be summed up in one 800-word post.
+Downsizing your home is a very personal decision that weighs in a large number of factors that can’t possibly be summed up in one 800-word post.

-I just think you’ll be happier if you buy smaller… rather than the other way around.
+I just think you’ll be happier if you buy smaller—rather than the other way around.